HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 This document describes the operation of the distributed transactional database platform (hereinafter referred to as HotDB Management).
 HotDB Management is a configuration, monitoring and O&M tool used with the distributed transactional database (HotDB Server).
 It is simple and easy to use, and can easily configure the database, table and sharding function of distributed transactional database and provide multi-dimensional monitoring information and abundant O＆M functions to help users reduce the usage threshold and improve work efficiency.

 This document mainly describes the configuration operation process and related functions of HotDB Management, aiming at reducing the difficulties in the use process and reducing the communication costs.
 This document is prepared based on the current identification version of HotDB Management and provides descriptions based on the normal deployment environment of HotDB Server and HotDB Management.
 Some screenshots contain the HotDB Management versions and the detailed differences which need no special attention, and the version number described in this document shall prevail.
-This document can be read in conjunction with the supporting *Distributed Transactional Database HotDB Server [Standard] Function Manual* to quickly understand key function points.
+This document can be read in conjunction with the supporting [Standard](standard.md) document to quickly understand key function points.

 ## Instructions for use

 ### Glossary

 HotDB Management contains many special terms.
-Please read the *Distributed Transactional Database HotDB Server [Glossary] Function Manual* before use to be familiar with various technical terms which helps to understand and use HotDB Management.
+Please read the [Glossary](glossary.md) document before use to be familiar with various technical terms which helps to understand and use HotDB Management.

 ### HotDB Management architecture